mlco2/codecarbon/docs/edit/examples.rst

 Examples
 ========

-Following are examples to train an Deep Learning model on MNIST Data to recognize digits in images using TensorFlow.
+Following are examples to train a Deep Learning model on MNIST Data to recognize digits in images using TensorFlow.

 Using the Explicit Object
 -------------------------